Lost in Transition. When Sonic Street Technlogies Go Digital

 “the visceral experience of audition, to be immersed in an auditory volume, swimming in a sea of sound, between cliffs of speakers towering almost to the sky, sound stacked up upon sound” (2).

-While sonic dominance as auditory overload has precisely to do with intensities, it should not be dismissed as merely a matter of loudness.
-Or, put it another way: the power of sound to subvert the hierarchy of sensorial regimes lays beyond the measurability of actual sound power.
-A carefully induced state of altered consciousness which heads towards the embodied self as both individual and collective at once, sonic dominance is enabled by a sophisticated knowledge of sound, manifested through the accurate engineering of vibration which is part of the sound system operator’s embodied knowledge.
-It is the reckless result of an acrobatic play on the sound/noise threshold, where ‘pushing into red’ elicits pleasure rather than pain.
-And here comes the trouble.
+Sonic dominance as auditory overload is intimately tied to intensity.
+Yet it should not be reduced to mere loudness.
+In other words, the power of sound to subvert the hierarchy of sensorial regimes lies beyond what can be measured – in decibels or through led lights.
+Sonic dominance as a carefully induced state of altered consciousness that engages the embodied self as both individual and collective being is enabled by a sophisticated understanding of sound, expressed through the precise engineering of vibration, which forms part of the sound system operator’s embodied knowledge.
+It emerges from an acrobatic play at the threshold between sound and noise, where “pushing into the red” produces pleasure rather than pain.
+And here lies the challenge.

 Analog vu-meter heading towards red.

-Since the early 1990s, fourth-generation music software have suddenly granted superhuman calculation ability to thousands of amateur music producers, leading to an era of hyperrhythm: “posthuman rhythm that’s impossible to play” (3).
-But while the digital environment opens for sound an infinite range of rhythmic possibilities, it puts the brakes on intensity as a crucial dimension of SST and on its modulation as a strategy for affective mobilisation.
-While tempo can be broken down into micro-rhythmic units that can be freely repurposed, intensity exceeds a computing capacity which is rather tuned on loudness.
-In other words, pushing digital sound waves into red doesn’t activate any pleasure, nor pain.
-The overload of sound is simply registered as an error, and conveyed as the vaguely annoying – but absolutely un-affective – digital clip.
-Robbed of its analogue machinery and embodied transducers, intensity gets lost in transition.
+Since the early 1990s, fourth-generation music software has suddenly endowed thousands of amateur producers with superhuman computational power, inaugurating an era of hyperrhythm: “posthuman rhythm that’s impossible to play” (3).
+While the digital environment opens up an infinite field of rhythmic possibilities, at the same time it reins in intensity—a vital dimension of sonic street technologies—and its modulation as a strategy of affective mobilisation.
+Tempo can be endlessly broken down into micro-rhythmic units and recombined at will, but intensity resists computational logic, which remains primarily calibrated to loudness.
+In other words, pushing digital sound waves into the red generates neither pleasure nor pain.
+The sonic overload is simply registered as error, and rendered as the vaguely annoying—but wholly un-affective—digital clip.
+Stripped of analogue machinery and embodied transducers, intensity is lost in transition.

 Lone Islands in the Net

 Another burning issue is that of the accessibility and the reach out.
 According to the Alliance for the Affordability of Internet (A4AI) 2021 report, the cost of 1GB should be less than 2% of yearly income.
 Unfortunately, this is not the case in several countries.
-The cost of internet connection, exacerbated by the financial straits caused by the lockdown, together with the need to prioritize information and communication over entertainment, can easily turn a streaming session into a luxury for many.
+The cost of internet connection, exacerbated by the financial straits caused by the lockdown and the need to prioritize information and communication over entertainment, can make a streaming session a luxury for many.

 The issues of the digital divide and the unequal access to the internet has resonated strongly throughout the online symposium SSO#7: Sound Systems at the Crossroads, and especially during the practitioner’s roundtable entitled The Sonic Challenge: Post-Pandemic Sound System Practices, held on 9 July 2021.
-As example, although showing “very proud” of their virtual community, all-female Brazilian crew Feminine Hi Fi has noted how the access to music streaming has been virtually neglected to the people living in Sao Paulo’s favelas, where some of their crowd dwell.
-While Doc Inity, who runs Kebra Ethiopia sound system, based in South Africa, has voiced the paradox of having his virtual sessions reaching more European followers than local residents – the same ones who normally ram his street dances in Kwa Thema.
+For example, although proudly celebrating their virtual community, the all-female Brazilian crew Feminine Hi Fi noted how the access to music streaming has been virtually neglected to the people living in Sao Paulo’s favelas, where some of their crowd dwell.
+While Doc Inity, who runs Kebra Ethiopia sound system in Kwa Thema, South Africa, has highlighted the paradox of his virtual sessions reaching more European followers than local residents—the very same people who usually pack his street dances.

-These are just two examples, or islands, part of a wider digital archipelago of blind spots in the net.
-Based on the lack of financial means more than actual technological capacity, it threatens the allegedly unified (and unifying) narrative of the world wide web as an inclusive space of possibilities by replicating the same boundaries that affect the off-line existence of the unprivileged ones in the global society.
-And are precisely those who populate those high-pressured environments, which constitute the soil from which SST continue to bloom, who are left behind.
+These are just two examples of isolated islands within a wider digital archipelago of blind spots on the net.
+Rooted more in lack of financial means than in technological capacity, these gaps undermine the supposedly unified (and unifying) narrative of the World Wide Web as an inclusive space of possibilities, instead reproducing the same boundaries that constrain the offline lives of the underprivileged in global society.
+It is precisely those who inhabit such high-pressure environments—the soil from which sonic street technologies continues to bloom—who are left behind.

 Free Entertainment or Free Labour?

 But the most challenging issue surrounding SST in the online world is undoubtedly that of wealth production and distribution.
 During the lockdown music producers and artists have been kept afloat by dubplates recordings, record sales and streaming revenues.
 In this respect, a successful online performance can be immediately monetized.
-One notable example is the Bounty Killa x Beenie Man clash hosted by IG channel Verzuz TV in May 2020, which attracted an audience of 500k viewers, and even became a trending topic on Twitter.
-Both artists experienced the best Spotify streaming days of their careers immediately after, with a 187% boost for Beenie and an impressive 291% for Bounty.
+One notable example is the Bounty Killa x Beenie Man clash hosted by IG channel Verzuz TV in May 2020, which drew an audience of 500k viewers, and trended globally on Twitter.
+Both artists experienced the best Spotify streaming days of their careers immediately after, with a 187% increase for Beenie and an impressive 291% for Bounty.

 Full Bounty Vs Beenie tracklist repacked by Spotify as a trending playlist.

-Sadly, for SST there’s no product to be advertised by playing music online – playing music is precisely the product.
-The lockdown has thereby deprived practitioners of their primary source of income, leading to what veteran Jamaican soundman and Stone Love owner Winston ‘Wee Pow’ has described as “the most challenging of times”.
-For them, the fruits of a virtual session are, in the best case, to be reaped entirely in the post-pandemic world.
-Not really a suitable option to put food on the table.
-Nonetheless, many have taken up the cause with praiseworthy generosity.
+Sadly, for sonic street technologies there is no product to be advertised through online performances: playing music is itself the product.
+The lockdown thus deprived practitioners of their primary source of income, leading to what veteran Jamaican soundman and Stone Love owner Winston ‘Wee Pow’ has described as “the most challenging of times”.
+For them, the rewards of a virtual session can only be reaped, at best, in the post-pandemic world—not exactly a viable way to put food on the table.
+Nonetheless, many have embraced the cause with remarkable generosity.

-During the late 1990s internet craze a few critical voices warned that the ultimate objective of all of the “free stuff” on the net was “to have you consume bandwidth” (4).
-Twenty odd years later, with the price of bandwidth continuously dropping, these claims may sound at least naif.
-In fact, they were onto something.
-The shift towards the web 2.0 has seen the rise of platform capitalism (5).
-The corporations competing in this arena don’t sell any product: their business model is almost entirely based on data harvesting.
-Hence the definition of free labour, with “free” standing for “simultaneously voluntarily given and unwaged”, once a prerogative of forum moderators, code developers and mailing lists participants (6), can now be extended to virtually include every single web user.
-The objective is to have you simply consume more time online, in order to extract more data.
-Or, put it differently: it is the very same online presence that generates wealth – a wealth which is mainly collected by the platforms themselves.
+During the late-1990s internet craze, a few critical voices warned that the ultimate aim of all the “free stuff” online was simply “to have you consume bandwidth” (4).
+Twenty-odd years later, with the cost of bandwidth steadily falling, such claims may sound naïve.
+Yet they were onto something.
+The shift to Web 2.0 ushered in the rise of platform capitalism (5).
+The corporations competing in this arena do not sell products; their business model rests almost entirely on data harvesting.
+The notion of “free labour”—with “free” meaning “simultaneously voluntarily given and unwaged”—once applied mainly to forum moderators, code developers, and mailing list participants (6), can now be extended to virtually every web user.
+The objective is simply to have people spend more time online, so that more data can be extracted.
+Put differently: online presence itself generates wealth—wealth that is captured primarily by the platforms.

 King Shiloh’s ‘Healing of the Nations’ n.
 77, August 2021.

-As a matter of fact, YouTube ads, Twitch subscriptions, Buy Me A Coffee or Facebook Stars provide ways to music and sound practitioners – generically labelled ‘content creators’ – to monetize their free labour.
-But they do so by putting the burden on the audience, both poisoning music with ads and inviting punters to support out of their pockets.
-It’s time to stand up for a fair share of the wealth that online presence generates, starting from the so-called ‘content creators’ – whose contribution to the well-being of a platform exceeds the value of single ads to include also the so-called “network effects” (7) – all the way down to the casual user.
-The ways, of course, are yet to be imagined.
+In fact, platforms like YouTube (ads), Twitch (subscriptions), Buy Me a Coffee, or Facebook Stars offer music and sound practitioners—generically rebranded as “content creators”—ways to monetize their free labour.
+Yet they do so by shifting the burden onto the audience, both by saturating music with ads and by inviting fans to pay directly out of pocket.
+It is time to demand a fair share of the wealth that online presence generates—starting with so-called “content creators,” whose contribution to platform value extends well beyond ad revenue to include the “network effects” (7) that sustain the entire ecosystem, and extending down to casual users.
+The pathways forward are still to be imagined.
 But who provides the flour should be entitled to a slice of the cake, isn’t it?

 SST as media ecologies

-It is also crucial to hold an understanding of SST as complex entities which cannot be reduced to the music they play, nor the person who’s in charge of it.
-They are rather socio-techno-cultural apparatuses, collectively-operated phonographic and sonic media themselves.
-As such, they remain part within a wider ecology made of other media, bodies, affects and cash flows, which they contribute to generate and fine-tune.
-This media ecology (8) is home (and provides income) to many, from the box-lifter to the peanut vendor.
-By absorbing the platform’s close-up as the default point of view, together with the focus on content creators, the risk is for the bigger picture to get lost, and for the most fragile figures in the scene to be left behind.
+It is also crucial to understand sonic street technologies as complex entities that cannot be reduced to the music they play or the individual operating them.
+Rather, they are socio-techno-cultural apparatuses—collectively operated phonographic and sonic media in their own right.
+As such, they exist within a broader ecology of other media, bodies, affects, and cash flows, which they help generate and fine-tune.
+This media ecology (8) sustains many participants, from the box-lifter to the peanut vendor.
+Yet by adopting the platform’s close-up as the default perspective—focusing primarily on content creators—there is a risk of losing sight of the bigger picture, and of leaving the most vulnerable figures in the scene behind.

-The most urgent need for SST is then to escape the capture by platform capitalism by parasiting the digital infrastructure in the same way they have successfully done with other existing technologies and environments.
-After all, sound systems have unexpectedly turned the domestic turntable into a performing instrument, added to the experience of listening to recorded music the pathos of a theatre play, and reconfigured dodgy street corners into coveted dancefloors.
-What they are able do in the digital age might be yet to be revealed.
+In the rapidly shifting context of forced digitalization prompted by the COVID-19 pandemic, the most urgent need for SST is to escape capture by platform capitalism by parasitizing digital infrastructures in the same way they have successfully done with analog technologies and urban environments.
+After all, sound systems have unexpectedly turned the domestic turntable into a performing instrument, infused the experience of listening to recorded music with the pathos of theatre, and transformed dodgy street corners into coveted dancefloors.
+What they might achieve in the digital age remains to be seen.

 Brian D’Aquino is Senior Research Assistant in the SST project.
 He’s an author, sound system practitioner and music producer based in the Southern side of Europe.